gewarren/docs/docs/framework/wcf/feature-details/reliable-messaging-protocol-version-1-1.md

 WCF implements `CreateSequence` and `CreateSequenceResponse` messages to establish a reliable messaging sequence.
 The following constraints apply:

-- B1101: The WCF Initiator uses the same endpoint reference as the `CreateSequence` message’s `ReplyTo`, `AcksTo` and `Offer/Endpoint`.
+- B1101: The WCF Initiator uses the same endpoint reference as the `CreateSequence` message's `ReplyTo`, `AcksTo` and `Offer/Endpoint`.

 - R1102: The `AcksTo`, `ReplyTo` and `Offer/Endpoint` endpoint references in the `CreateSequence` message must have address values with identical string representations such that they match the octet-wise.